muzili/resume/resume.en.md

 Introduction
 ------------

-I am a successful software engineer with over 8 years experience in the embedded software development and management.
-I have won several promotions for the excellent work in AlphaNetworks INC.Worked in various multimedia chip and platform.
-Experience in software development for HD Media Plyaer and Set-Top Box.
-Experience in C/C++ language, embedded Linux, and Multi-threading, IPC, Task synchronization, JTAG-Debuggers, etc.
+I am a successful manager and software engineer with over 11 years experience in the embedded software development and management.
+Worked in various multimedia chips and platforms.
+Experience in software development for HD Media Plyaer, OTT, STB and TV.
+Experience in C/C++ language, embedded Linux, and Multi-threading, IPC, Task synchronization, JTAG-Debuggers, etc. Successful experience with customer communications and management.

 Career History
 --------------

-*10 / 2010 to Present*
+*11/2011 - present*

+**Manager, Marvell Technology (Shanghai) Ltd**

+* 2012: Lead the 1st GTV IPSTB development and support for LGE, minimum effort, maximum shipments for marvell so far.
+* 2012 ~ 2013: Lead the team to develop the Vizio Co-Star GTV 3.0.
+* 2013: Took over the SBT system, shorten the release duration to two days from one or two weeks.
+* 2013: Android 4.2.2/4.3 SDK bring up, development and release，successfully shipped multiple SBT products.
+* 2014: Support TPVision TV as AE PM，help TPVision(Philips Brand) release their 1st Android TV successfully.

+*10/2010 to 11/2011*

 **Manager, Alpha Networks(Chengdu) Co., LTD Shanghai Branch**